Location Photography

 The walk

-From the top of Col Raiser, follow the trail up to the main Seceda viewpoint — the famous clifftop ridge with the Odle Towers behind you and the valleys of Val Gardena spreading out below.
+From the top of Col Raiser, follow the trail up to the main viewpoint, the clifftop ridge with the Odle spires behind you and Val Gardena spread out below.
 This is the hero shot, and it's every bit as good as you'd hope.
-One thing to know: the exact clifftop position used for the most iconic compositions has now been fenced off for safety.
-You can still get excellent shots from nearby, but don't arrive expecting to stand exactly where you've seen it done online.
+Two things to know before you go.
+The exact clifftop position used in the most iconic compositions is now fenced off for safety, so you'll shoot from nearby rather than the spot you've seen online.
+And a short stretch of ridge, around 500m, carries a €5 fee to pass through, which felt a little arbitrary on the day.
+You can walk around it, which I'd suggest unless you're short on time.

 Practical notes

-• A €5 fee applies to a short ridge section — easily avoided by taking the path around it
+• A €5 fee applies to a short ridge section, easily avoided by taking the path around it.

 Verdict: One of the best days of the trip.
 Go.